crusherdev/crusher-1/README.md

 [Crusher](https://crusher.dev) 🦖 is a faster  testing framework, an alternative to traditional workflows using cypress, selenium, etc.

-**Create test in < 2 mins, either using low-code or code**.
-Install, integrate and run in single platform, batteries included.
+**Create, run and debug tests** with dead simple workflow, use low-code or code.
+We're reimaginging testing with only framework you'll ever need.

-Crush your bugs before they crash your users.
+Crush bugs before they crash your users.

 https://user-images.githubusercontent.com/6849438/171300644-fc108ad3-1810-44cb-9535-7bf5665347c6.mp4